kurokobo/awx-on-k3s/tips/troubleshooting.md

 ### The Pod is `Pending` with "1 pod has unbound immediate PersistentVolumeClaims." event

-If your Pod is in `Pending` state and its `Events` shows following events, the reason is that no usable Persisten Volumes are available.
+If your Pod is in `Pending` state and its `Events` shows following events, the reason is that no usable Persistent Volumes are available.

 ```bash
 $ kubectl -n awx describe pod awx-84d5c45999-h7xm4